Our Favorite Spaghetti Meat Sauce

-- Storing/Make-ahead: The meat sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
+- Storing/Make-ahead: The sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.

 - If the flavor of the sauce doesn’t pop, you probably need a bit more salt.

 - If the sauce is too acidic, a pinch of sugar will do the trick.